How to Turn a Kickoff Call Recording Into a Milestone Timeline With NotebookLM

 How to capture or gather the source material

-- Record the kickoff call in the platform you already use, or export the transcript after the call.
+- Record the kickoff call in the platform you already use, export the transcript after the call, or use HiDock as the capture layer if you want a dedicated recording workflow.

-- Add the signed proposal or scope summary to the same source pack so the timeline can be checked against what was sold.
+- Add the cleaned transcript or recording to NotebookLM with the signed proposal or scope summary so the timeline can be checked against what was sold.

-- Keep a short TXT file for any deadlines or holidays that were mentioned after the call.
+- Keep a short TXT file for any deadlines, holidays, or constraints mentioned after the call.

 Numbered workflow steps